PavanRangani/docs/docs/prd/tasks/task-count-widget.md

 **Case**

 - A task whose due date has passed means that the task is overdue but the due date of that task is in `This Week`.
 So consider that task as `Overdue`.
   - For e.g. Suppose I have one open task whose due date is `28 Dec, 2021` and current date is `29 Dec, 2021` .
-So here that task is `Overdue` even if the `Due date` of that task in this week.
+So here that task is `Overdue` even if the `Due date` of that task in `this week (26 Dec - 31 Dec)`.

 ## UI Notes